 Step 4: The first option here is used for unsending a message; click on it.
 A dialogue box will appear on your screen, asking if you want to unsend this message for you or everyone.
 Check the circle next to the first option and click on the Remove button at the bottom, and your job is done.

-With that, we’ve reached the end of our blog.
-Today, we’ve learned in-depth about the unsending/removing message function rolled out by Facebook in 2019.
+We’ve learned in-depth about the unsending/removing message function rolled out by Facebook in 2019.
 While this feature initially came with a 10-minutes limitation, you can now unsend messages that are up to 20 days old on Messenger.

 However, when a message is unsent, it will leave behind a notification on the chat screens of both parties, letting them know that you’ve deleted a message for them after sending it.
 If our blog has solved your problem, feel free to tell us about it in the comments section below.